-Bring up a wedding, and, for most people, one of the first images that pops into our heads is that of a grand dinner table, set beautifully with candles and flowers and, of course, assigned seating.
-Traditionally, this has always been the way of the wedding world, probably because it is the most formal option and easier for planning (though many brides will tell you that creating seating arrangements is one of the most stressful parts of a wedding.)
-A formal sit-down also keeps the big day on a set schedule of events (hopefully.)
+Bring up a wedding, and, for most people, one of the first images that pop into our heads is that of a grand dinner table, set beautifully with candles and flowers and, of course, assigned seating.
+Traditionally, this has always been the way of the wedding world, probably because it is the most formal option and easier for planning (though many brides will tell you that creating seating arrangements is one of the most stressful parts of a wedding).
+A formal sit-down also keeps the big day on a set schedule of events (hopefully).

-However, it can also be quite expensive when you are paying per head, as we were reminded so hilariously in Father of the Bride (remember when Steve Martin opted for the "cheaper chicken"?)
+However, it can also be quite expensive when you are paying per head, as we were reminded so hilariously in Father of the Bride (remember when Steve Martin opted for the "cheaper chicken"?).
 And as wedding receptions continue to evolve and modernize with the times, the wedding aesthetic is being more and more influenced by a younger, more casual crowd—the thought of a formal sit down meal seems to be getting a bad rap.
-Thus, a major upswing in a longer and a more robust cocktail hour at weddings, in addition to buffet-style dinners, food truck stations, or family style parties at trendy restaurants have been the modern trend.
+Thus, a major upswing in a longer and more robust cocktail hour at weddings, in addition to buffet-style dinners, food truck stations, or family-style parties at trendy restaurants, has been the modern trend.
 Think about it: the sit-down dinner may be over as we know it.

 Susan Martin of SMARTproductions says she has seen a major rise in the heavy cocktail parties or "free-form" dining category.
 “Having all of that food—no matter how delicious it is—people never really eat all of it,” she says of the sit-down style.
 “It can be daunting to look at packages from wedding venues that are $100-$125 per person for something you HAVE to order whether guests eat it or not.”
 And let’s be honest, the cocktail hour sometimes has the best food anyway!
 With DIY food stations (hello, make your own s’mores) to intricate cocktails and craft brew samplers, it’s becoming quite easy to make hors d’oeuvres the main event.